gabbo89/EEA2024-2025/docs/3a_WGS_cleaning_and_alignment.md

 > Writing cytosine report for not covered chromosome h1tg000179l
 > Finished writing out cytosine report (processed 345 chromosomes/scaffolds in total). coverage2cytosine processing complete.
 >
-> Finished generating genome-wide cytosine report!'
+> Finished generating genome-wide cytosine report!

 Several files will be produced in this last step.
 The most important file is the `CX_report.txt` that contain the methylome data.

-The files obtained have the
+The files obtained have the following structure.
-For example
+For example the file `CpG_OT_rkatsiteli.leaves.rkatsiteli.leaves.R1_bismark_bt2_pe.deduplicated.txt.gz` has the following columns:
-CpG_OT_rkatsiteli.leaves.rkatsiteli.leaves.R1_bismark_bt2_pe.deduplicated.txt.gz
-1 seq-ID
+1. seq-ID
-2 methylation state
+2. methylation state
-3 chromosome
+3. chromosome
-4 start position
+4. start position
-5 methylation call
+5. methylation call

 Methylated Cs have `+` orientation, while unmethylated Cs have `-`